Praqma/Praqmatic-Automated-Changelog/docs/developer_info.md

 The `Core` module is used in the _Main_ method of the pac.rb script.

+*Module: Logging*

+Logging contains some helper functions for printing output in accordance with the user selected verbosity level.
+The important part is the `Logging.verboseprint(int, args*) function.
+Use this anywhere you want to output to console.
+It will print the provided message (args*) if, and only if, the user has specified a verbosity equal to or above the number specified.

+Example: `Logging.verboseprint(1, "Debug message")` will be printet only if pac was called with at least `-v`.

 *Module: Vcs*

 The `Vcs` module handles the interaction with the chosen VCS (Usually Git).
 Given a set of parameters it will return a list of commits in the form of `PACCommitCollection` model object.